-As programmatic ad buying and ad blocking software seals the coffin in banner ad effectiveness, brands are realizing that publishing high-quality, customer-centric content, on brand-owned platforms, is the only way to reach, engage, and convert new customers.
+As programmatic ad buying and ad-blocking software seals the coffin in banner ad effectiveness, brands are realizing that publishing high-quality, customer-centric content, on brand-owned platforms, is the only way to reach, engage, and convert new customers.

 4. Can you describe an area of digital marketing that you’ve seen many businesses neglect or miss out on?

-Almost every business I know is completely over-weighted in paid media (advertising) with regards to budget.
+Almost every business I know is completely over-weighted in paid media (advertising) with regards to the budget.
 Social media practices are largely promotional (earned).
 And 90% of the content on brand-owned properties are promotional.
 See the trend?

 Our audiences spend most of their time trying to get educated or trying to find entertainment that helps them enjoy their everyday lives.
 And yet brands spend all their time, money and resources talking about themselves.